 The wait itself was fine.
 I killed time in Costco’s warehouse, bought enough ibuprofen to last a lifetime, and watched people at the food court devour hot dogs and pizzas for breakfast.
 A little less than an hour and a half later, my car was ready.

-I’m not a tire expert, but the installation and tires seem high quality, and they served me well on my 400-mile road trip from Sacramento to Los Angeles.
+I’m not an auto expert, but the tires and tire installation seem high quality, and they served me well on my 400-mile road trip from Sacramento to Los Angeles.
 But would I go with Costco again?
 Maybe.

 Flat tire so spending a lot of time at Costco.
 Had my first $1.50 hot dog yesterday.
 Pretty good.
 Back here this morning and I’m amazed at how many people are eating hot dogs and pizza at 10:30 am.
 Costco only opened at 10— Future Dr. Morgan 👩🏽🔬🦋 (@_morgananna_) August 2, 2022

-My Costco Tire Center experience wasn’t bad; it’s just that with a few extra tweaks, like sending a detailed appointment email and improving the appointment website, Costco could turn an OK service into an excellent one.
+My Costco auto center experience wasn’t bad; it’s just that with a few extra tweaks, like sending a detailed appointment email and improving the appointment website, Costco could turn an okay service into an excellent one.

 Frequently Asked Questions